-The DoD Office of the Inspector General (OIG) recently released the first section of their annual report: Part 1: Understanding the Results of the Audit of the FY2024 DOD Financial Statements This report provides an overview of the audit’s findings and highlights the importance of the audit.
+The DoD Office of the Inspector General (OIG) released the first section of their annual report: Part 1: Understanding the Results of the Audit of the FY2024 DOD Financial Statements in February and Part 2 in July 2025.
+This important report from the Inspector General provides an overview of the audit’s findings and highlights the importance of the annual DoD audit.

 2024 Defense Audit Results